PetaVision/ViPar-Toolkit/VineFilter/README.md

 ##Setup

 This section covers the creation of the VineFilter settings file.
-This file is separated into three parts, a **Run Configuration**, **Strings Objects**, and **Filters**.
-In order for VineFilter to successfully read in your settings file, please be sure your settings file conforms to the syntax described in the sections below.
+This file is in JSON format and is separated into three parts-- **Run Configuration**, **Strings Objects**, and **Filters**.
+In order for VineFilter to successfully read in your settings file, please be sure your settings file conforms to the syntax described in the sections below and that all fields marked **MANDATORY** are present in your settings file objects.

 ---